 Support and encourage agencies working to bridge the digital divide

 We help organizations which provide training and computer resources to those who need it that align with our mission.
 We encourage you to take a look at what we have by clicking on the links above, read our about us page, or you can Read More at Our Blog.

 It is almost impossible to do anything these days without having some computer literacy: applying for a job, taking the GED test, communicating with family.
 We help by providing resources and information about successful endeavors to bridge the digital divide.

 Our mission is to support and encourage nonprofit agencies to bridge the digital divide.
-Our goal is to work with those agencies to improve existing programs and start programs in unserved areas.
+Our goal is to work with those agencies to improve existing programs and provide help starting programs in unserved areas.
 Our vision is that everyone has access to digital technology and training.

 Our primary goals are: